No Country for Old Men: Plot

 Moss retrieves the case from the Rio Grande and arranges to meet Carla Jean at a motel in El Paso, where he plans to give her the money and hide her from danger.
-Carla Jean's mother unknowingly reveals Moss' location to a group of Mexicans tailing them.
+Carla Jean's mother unknowingly reveals Moss's location to a group of Mexicans tailing them.
 Bell reaches the motel in El Paso, only to find that the Mexicans have killed Moss.
 Carla Jean arrives later and weeps when Bell somberly removes his hat.

-That night, Bell returns to the crime scene and sees the lock blown out.
-Chigurh appears to be on the other side of the door holding his shotgun.
+That night, Bell returns to the crime scene and sees that the lock has been blown out.
+Chigurh appears to be on the other side of the door, holding his shotgun.
 Bell hesitantly enters and finds the room empty, and notices that the room's air duct has been opened.

-Bell visits his uncle Ellis and tells him he plans to retire because he feels overmatched by the recent violence.
-Ellis tells Bell that he cannot evade fate, and only vanity makes him think otherwise.

 Carla Jean returns from her mother's funeral to find Chigurh waiting in her bedroom.
 Chigurh says he must fulfill his vow, but offers a coin toss as a compromise.
 Carla Jean refuses to call it, saying that only he can be responsible for her fate.
 Chigurh checks the soles of his boots as he leaves the house.
 As he drives through the neighborhood, another car crashes into him, breaking his arm.
 He pays a passing boy for the shirt off his back to use as a sling, and limps away.

-Now retired, Bell shares two dreams with his wife.
+Bell visits a relative and former lawman, Ellis, and tells him he plans to retire because he feels overmatched by the recent violence.
+Ellis tells Bell that he cannot evade fate, and only vanity makes him think otherwise.
+Bell retires from the force.
+One morning, he shares two dreams with his wife.
 In the first, he lost some money his father had given him.
 In the other, as he rode on horseback through a snowy mountain pass, his father rode past him carrying fire in a horn, and he knew his father would prepare a campfire ahead for both of them.